dreamsdk/codeblocks/README.md

 [DreamSDK](https://dreamsdk.org "DreamSDK") is a modern, ready-to-use environment for the [Sega Dreamcast](https://en.wikipedia.org/wiki/Dreamcast) development, designed for the **Microsoft Windows** platform.
 It's a package composed by a lot of pre-compiled tools; and Code::Blocks is a nice IDE which unleash the power of **DreamSDK**.

-This repository hold a special version of the official **Code::Blocks 20.03** stable release modified for adding full support of [DreamSDK](https://dreamsdk.org "DreamSDK").
+**This repository hold a special version of the official Code::Blocks 20.03 stable release modified for adding full support of DreamSDK.**

 Notables changes of this special release of **Code::Blocks** includes:

 * New compiler/options file (`dc-gcc`) which specify the `GNU GCC Compiler for Sega Dreamcast` compiler.
 * The `compiler` and `debugger` plugins have been patched to run the loader (i.e. `dc-tool`) before running the target.
 * The `Sega Dreamcast Project` (`dc`) wizard template has been added.

+If you are interested about Code::Blocks but not in Sega Dreamcast development using DreamSDK, then we can use this version if you want to, or you can simply use the regular Code::Blocks program.

 ## Introduction